 # Settings & Configuration

-The **Settings** page lets you configure your organization details, banking information, payment providers, identity verification integrations, crypto wallets, custody providers, API access, webhooks, custom domains, and legal agreements.
+The **Settings** page lets you configure your organization details, bank details for wire transfers, payment providers, identity verification integrations, crypto wallet configuration, custody providers, API access, webhooks, custom domains, and legal agreements.

 ## Organization Details

 * **Organization Name** — Your company or project name.
-This is displayed in the admin panel and used in communications.
+This appears in the admin panel and in all communications.

-* **Reply-To Email** — The email address used as the reply-to address on all investor-facing emails (order confirmations, payment reminders, etc.).
-Emails are sent from Bitbond but replies go to this address.
+* **Reply-To Email** — The email address used as the reply-to for all investor-facing emails (order confirmations, payment reminders, etc.).
+Emails are sent from Bitbond, but replies go to this address.

-* **Discoverable** — When enabled, your offerings are listed on the global directory of public offerings; when disabled, only investors with a direct link can access your **Invest Page**.
-If you disable discoverability while you have published offerings, a notice will remind you that those offerings will be hidden from the directory.
+* **Allow search engines and AI assistants to discover your portal** — When enabled, your portal and its offerings are indexed by search engines and AI assistants.
+When disabled, `<meta name="robots" content="noindex">` directives prevent discovery, and only investors with a direct link can access your portal.
+If you disable discovery while you have offerings with per-offering discoverability turned on, a notice will remind you that those offerings will be hidden from search results.

 ## Integrations

-If you accept bank transfer payments, add one or more company bank accounts here.
-The platform supports three account kinds, so you can collect investor wires in their local currency:
+If you accept wire transfer payments, add one or more SEPA bank accounts here.
+Each account requires:

-* **Currency** — The 3-letter ISO currency code; investor offerings denominated in this currency are routed to this account.
+* **Currency** — The 3-letter ISO currency code; investor orders denominated in this currency are routed to this account.

 * **Primary** — Exactly one account may be marked primary.
-The primary account is used as a fallback when no account matches an offering’s currency.
+The primary account is used when no account matches an order’s currency.

 #### How investors are routed